Stoker (film): Plot

-While going through Richard's office to gather things of his she wants to keep, India discovers that a key she received as a birthday present belongs to a locked drawer to Richard's desk.
+While going through Richard's office, India discovers that a key she received as a birthday present belongs to a locked drawer of Richard's desk.
 Inside, she finds dozens of letters Charlie wrote to her over the years, which detail his travels and his love for his niece, although they have never met.
 However, she sees that the sending address is a mental institution.
 She confronts Charlie, who explains the truth: Charlie killed his and Richard's younger brother Jonathan as a child by burying him alive in a sandbox because he was jealous that Richard paid more attention to him.
 He was then put in a mental institution.
 When released on India's 18th birthday, Richard gave Charlie a car, money, and an apartment in New York City on the condition that he stay away from Richard's family.
 Feeling hurt and betrayed, Charlie bludgeoned Richard to death with a rock and staged the car accident.

-India is shocked and angered, but Charlie explains he has come for her and gives her a birthday present, a pair of stiletto heels, to replace her more childish saddle shoes.
-She seemingly forgives Charlie and grows closer to him after he provides an alibi for her when Sheriff Howard questions her about Whip's disappearance.
-They grow close to intimate before Evelyn witnesses them.
-Charlie tells India that, after waiting until she came of age, he wants her to come to New York with him.
-Later, Evelyn coldly expresses her desire to watch India suffer before confronting Charlie, implying that she knows the truth about Richard's death and Charlie's institutionalization.
-Charlie seduces Evelyn and then attempts to strangle her with a belt, but India fatally shoots him in the neck with her rifle.
-She buries Charlie's body in the backyard, then leaves for New York in his car.
+India is shocked and angered.
+Charlie gives her a birthday present, a pair of stiletto heels, to replace her more childish saddle shoes.
+When Sheriff Howard stops by to question India about Whip's disappearance, Charlie provides an alibi for her.
+Shortly after India agrees to leave for New York with Charlie, Evelyn witnesses them together.
+That night, Evelyn coldly expresses her desire to watch India suffer before confronting Charlie, implying that she knows the truth about Richard's death and Charlie's institutionalization.
+Charlie seduces Evelyn and then attempts to strangle her with a belt, but India fatally shoots him with her rifle.

-India is pulled over for speeding by Sheriff Howard, who asks her why she's in a hurry.
-She replies that she wanted to catch his attention, then stabs him in the neck with a pair of pruning shears.
-She pursues the bleeding sheriff into a field to shoot him with her rifle.
+The next morning, India buries Charlie's body in the backyard, then leaves for New York in his car.
+She is pulled over for speeding by Sheriff Howard, who asks her why she is in a hurry.
+She replies that she wanted to catch his attention, before stabbing him in the neck with a pair of pruning shears.
+She pursues the bleeding sheriff into a field and shoots him with her rifle.